bruno-delfino1995/kateto/docs/index.md

 <a name="acknowledgments"></a>

 ## Acknowledgments

-Once this project wouldn't be possible without their parser and evaluator, I owe special thanks to the creators of [jrsonnet](https://github.com/CertainLach/jrsonnet).

 Thanks to the ArgoCD project for their post, and thanks to the creators of the reviewed tools.
 I wouldn't be able to know at which features I should aim without their review and prior approaches.